Vinnie Vincent: Later career

-Appearances in 2018–2022
+Appearances in 2018–2023

 After 22 years of being off the radar, Vinnie Vincent agreed to appear at the 2018 Atlanta Kiss Expo in January.
-Vincent fulfilled his commitment and appeared at the sold-out expo, playing a four song set including the live premiere of Kiss's "A Million to One" from Lick It Up and a VVI song "Back on the Streets" where he was joined by original VVI vocalist Robert Fleischman.
+Vincent fulfilled his commitment and appeared at the sold-out expo, playing a four-song set including the live premiere of Kiss's "A Million to One" from Lick It Up and a VVI song "Back on the Streets" where he was joined by original VVI vocalist Robert Fleischman.
 He said he considers Gene Simmons and Paul Stanley family, wishing them nothing but the best.
 After some e-mail exchanges with Gene Simmons, Vincent agreed to appear with Simmons on stage in April 2018 which was the first time they have met in person in over two decades.
 He also gave an exclusive interview to Eddie Trunk for Sirius XM, which was his first in over two decades, and held multiple question-and-answer sessions with fans.

 On February 16, 2018, it was announced via Facebook that Vinnie would appear at the Days of the Dead convention in Charlotte, North Carolina in May 2018.

 Vinnie Vincent's first concert in 30 years was scheduled for December 7, 2018, at Graceland, in Memphis, Tennessee.
 However these shows were postponed until February 8–9, 2019 in Nashville, before being canceled.

 Vincent then announced another show in Nashville called "Speedball Jamm", which was scheduled for June 7, 2019.
 This show was ultimately canceled.

 Two months later, Vincent hosted Vinnie Vincent's Birthday Bash on August 10 in Nashville, TN, followed by Vinnie Vincent's Merry Metal Christmas on December 14–15, 2019.

-On May 22, 2022 Vinnie played for the first time live together with his lead guitar colleagues from Kiss, Ace Frehley and Bruce Kulick, performing a 4-song all Kiss set at Creatures Fest in Nashville.
+On May 22, 2022, Vinnie played for the first time live together with his lead guitar colleagues from Kiss, Ace Frehley and Bruce Kulick, performing a 4-song all Kiss set at Creatures Fest (hosted by Neil Davis, Brian Bell, Dale Walter) in Nashville.

+In May 2023, Vincent held an album listening party, at Starstruck Studios.
+The upcoming album was well received; several bands opened for Vincent, and he played with backing band Leo Roriz of Sleeper Signal and Ben Hanz of Trixter.

+In August 2025, Vincent shared teasers of two previously unreleased songs, featuring Robert Fleischman on vocals: "Heavy Metal Poontang" and "Cockteazer".
+The songs were presented as an upcoming "Double A side single" from his new album.
+He also shared the cover to the upcoming album showing the title "Judgement Day: Guitarmageddon Part 1".